How to Build a Marketplace Mobile app [Guide 2019]

 Even if you create a marketplace app with a solid tech side, you shouldn’t be in a hurry to scale.
 How do you know it’s the right moment to grow?

 - You already have a PoC (Proof of Concept).
-In other words, you have already proven that you understand pain-points of your customers and are able to satisfy them with your product.
+In other words, you have already proven that you understand the pain-points of your customers and are able to satisfy them with your product.

 - Your Dev Team is ready.
 Do you have enough employees to tackle new tasks?
 Are your developers open to introducing innovations?
 People are your main resource.